MapsPeople/docs/src/content/map/map-styling/display-settings-android.md

 ### Modify the Display Rule for the Selected Location

-When a Location is selected through assignment of the `selectedLocation` property of `MPMapControl`, this Location is highlighted using the settings specified in the `setClickedPOIHighlight` properties.
-These properties gace some defaults which can be overridden.
-Here is an example of overriding the fill and outline color, along with the stroke width and which zoom level is shows in:
+When a Location is selected, this Location is highlighted using the settings specified in the `setClickedPOIHighlight` properties.
+You can change the highlighting of selected Locations through various setters on `MapControl` as shown below:

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>